-As we near the end of 2017, there’s been much debate on whether virtual reality has lived up to the hype.
+As we move into 2018, there’s been much debate on whether virtual reality has lived up to the hype.
 While virtual reality games have become extremely popular, there’s still room for growth in other sectors, especially in academics & learning.
 However, there have been proponents for the adoption of virtual reality in education.
 According to a recent survey backed by Samsung, 92 percent of educators support the adoption of digital technologies in educational environments and 48% of teachers were open to using VR in the classroom.
 Tech giant HTC is reportedly working with developers to create education VR content and also on an online portal for teachers.

 Virtual reality in educational institutions can be used to provide learning aids to students who have difficulty with traditional methods, such as kids with ADHD and dyslexia.